-This is the latest installment of our recurring series “Money Diaries,” in which we ask interesting people to open up about the role money has played in their lives.
-Brett Loudermilk has toured the world as a professional sword-swallower and was dubbed a "master showman" by Neil Patrick Harris.
+Wealthsimple is a whole new kind of investing service.
+This is the latest installment of our recurring series “Money Diaries,” where we ask interesting people to open up about the role money has played in their lives.
+Brett Loudermilk has toured the world as a professional sword-swallower and was dubbed a “master showman” by Neil Patrick Harris.

 My parents were teenagers when I was born, and I was mostly raised by my mom and by my grandfather, who was a coal miner in West Virginia.
 His greatest hope for me was that I go to trade school and become an electrician.
 He felt that trade school signified job security.
 But I had other plans.

 When I was a kid, my grandmother had given me a magic set for a birthday gift, and I became obsessed with magic.
 Then, at a Renaissance festival, I met a guy who taught me how to eat fire and walk barefoot on broken glass.
 The one thing he wouldn’t teach me was how to swallow swords.
 So of course that’s all I wanted to do.
 At age 15, I started researching the history of sideshow performance.
 In fact, I began cold-calling legendary sideshow performers around the country—old showmen and carnies like Ward Hall, Bobby Reynolds, and Slim Price, who’d taken sideshows on the road in the 1940s and ’50s—and asking them to share their stories with me.